 A next-gen feature, automatic indexing brings new meaning to fast, accurate retrieval of targeted information.
 Whether the content is currently online or archived, solutions should deliver targeted results rather than a listing of probable results that need to be further refined.
 This speed and accuracy means you get access to what you need when you need it in order to make more informed decisions.
 Your solution should provide tools to automate routine tasks and activities.
 Most advanced solutions offer auto-indexing or have some variety of automation capabilities.
 When your team saves time, the business saves money.

 We are moving towards the cloud.
 Is your solution suitable?

 A key consideration in moving to cloud-based ECM technology is what happens when you terminate your subscription.
 For the average consumer with relatively little data stored in the technology, migration is trivial.
 For firms with potentially hundreds of gigabytes, however, migration can mean significant effort and cost.
 Cloud solutions are highly scalable, cost-effective, efficient, faster, and all outages are planned with no unexpected downtime.
 Cloud solutions offer more availability for large global enterprises.
 Instead of utilizing the typical single server, the cloud utilizes multiple servers.
 Cloud solutions maintain data seamlessly across the enterprise, therefore if one server fails your business will not be impacted.

 Does your solution integrate with my existing technologies?

-Regardless of organization, when searching for an enterprise content management solution, users and IT teams especially, will want to be certain that the new product will integrate with all “in-house” software and hardware.
+Regardless of the organization, when searching for an enterprise content management solution, users, and IT teams especially, will want to be certain that the new product will integrate with all “in-house” software and hardware.
 Make sure to inquire about your current software, and ask for examples of integration success stories with their ECM solution.
 Teams want a software solution that integrates seamlessly within traditional systems.